celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md

 ## Status

-Proposed
+Accepted -> Does not affect the Celestia Core Specification

+Optimization 1 & 2 **Declined** as it is currently not worth it to introduce extra complexity for reducing the PFB proof size by 512-1024 bytes.

 ## Consequences

 ### Positive

-By creating PFB inclusion proofs you create PFB fraud proofs at the same time.
+By implementing PFB inclusion proofs you create PFB fraud proofs at the same time.

 ### Negative